4 Self-Care Tips for Better Sleep

 Meet your physical needs

 Whitehead explains that part of self-care is addressing your physical needs so you can feel your best.
-She recommends taking a warm bath to relax the muscles, eating healthy foods, or moving your body, all of which can encourage better Z’s.
+She recommends taking a warm bath to relax the muscles, eating healthy foods, or moving your body, all of which can encourage better Z's.
+(Here are the types of rest you need for optimal physical and mental health.)

 Address emotional, social, professional, and spiritual needs